Operating Cumulocity DataHub

 Requirements

-The Cumulocity IoT DataHub feature for storing query profiles must be enabled.
+The Cumulocity DataHub feature for storing query profiles must be enabled.
 The profiles are deleted after a retention period, so for older months profiles may no longer be available.

 At the top of the page you can select either offload or ad-hoc queries, define a text filter on the offloading task/ad-hoc query string, and select a time period.
 Use the pagination buttons at the bottom of the page to navigate through the result list.